lortza/hotwire_quote_editor/README.md

 after_destroy_commit -> { broadcast_remove_to "quotes", partial: "quotes/quote", locals: { quote: self }, target: "quotes" }
 ```
 It's clean.
 I little _too_ clean.
 I made comments of all of the possible options in the codebase where I could.

-Streaming is based on a stream name.
-By default, all users will see all content. :scream: In the case of a public chatroom where all `users` see all `messages`, that's what you want and a stream name of `"messages"` is perfect.
-But let's say that a `user` belongs to a `company` and we only want the `user` to see chat `messages` from their `company`.
-In this case, we'd name the messages stream in a scoped manner -- like a concatenation of the `dom_id` of the `company` object and the string `"messages"`.
-This ensures `users` only see `messages` relevant to their associated `company`.

-In our app, we're talking about quotes, not messages, but we take the same scoped naming approach: `turbo_stream_from current_company, "quotes"`.
-We subscribe the whole `app/views/quotes/index.html.erb` page to this stream.
-So the model is broadcasting it ( with `broadcasts_to ->(quote) { [quote.company, "quotes"] }, inserts_by: :prepend`) and the view is subscribed to that stream.
-I think it is weird that the `quote` is associated to a `company` and not directly to a `user`, but it is what it is in this example.